 “The whole system works really well for us.
 We’d never switch back to solids even if we could rely on them being a lot cheaper, which they certainly aren’t.
 Quite apart from everything else, we’re saving a lot of man-hours and shed storage space, both of which we’re putting to much better use.”

-In pushing wheat yields to their target of 10+t/ha, he and Mark Smyth have been keen to do everything possible to improve the precision of their fertilisation.
+To push wheat yields to their target of 10+t/ha, he and Mark have been keen to improve the precision of their fertilisation.
 With an average field size of around 6ha, this has meant particular attention to headland applications.

-“Our 24m twin-disc Lely Centerliner was one of the best spreaders on the market when we bought it 15 years ago and we’d never been unhappy with the job it did,” recalled Steve.
-“But, we’d always had to dodge round the weather to get our spring fertilisers on.
+“Our 24m twin-disc Lely Centerliner was one of the best spreaders on the market when we bought it 15 years ago and we’d never been unhappy with the job it did,” recalls Steve.
+“But, we’d always had to dodge around the weather to get our Spring fertilisers on.

-“As we already had a 24m Bateman sprayer, when we started thinking about replacing the spreader we looked into the liquid route.
+“As we already had a 24m Bateman sprayer, we looked into the liquid route.
 What really swung it for us was seeing the system working so well on the Somerset iFarm.
-We really liked the accuracy it gave, working right up to the crop edges, and the fact that applications weren’t nearly so weather-dependent.
+We really liked the accuracy it gave, working right up to the crop edges, and that applications weren’t nearly so weather-dependent.

-For simplicity and to enable them to take more of their annual needs at the more economic early tank fill rate, Steve and Mark went for a single Omex grade rather than different mixes for their cereals and OSR.
-At 26%N, 5% S03, Nitroflo-S works well for both crops, with extra sulphur applied to the rape early as polysulphate using the old spreader – also employed for P&K applications.
+Steve and Mark went for a single Omex grade rather than different mixes for their cereals and OSR.
+At 26%N, 5% S03, Nitroflo-S works well for both crops, with extra sulphur applied to the rape early using the old spreader, which is also used for P&K applications.

 “Unlike spreading, we know we’re getting 100% accuracy right up to the crop edges.
 We know this because any misses become brutally obvious in crop growth within the week.
-We’d never see any striping with solids, mainly because it only becomes visible with a spreader variation of more than 20%.
+We’d never see any striping with solids.

-“The system is also giving us far more flexibility in our OSR fertilisation.
-Mark and I find a mid-flowering nitrogen application really valuable in supporting pod fill rather than canopy growth.
+“The system also gives us far more flexibility in our OSR fertilisation.
+Mark and I find a mid-flowering nitrogen application really valuable in supporting pod-fill rather than canopy growth.
 Unlike spreading, the height of our rape now doesn’t get in the way of applying.